madgik/exareme2/documentation/algorithms-user-guide.md

 The actual function is exactly the same as before, the difference lies in the `udf` decorator. `local_data` is declared to be of type `relation`.
 This means that the variable will be a relational table, implemented in python as a pandas dataframe.
 The output is of type `transfer`.
-This means that we intent to transfer the output to another node.
+This means that we intend to transfer the output to another node.
 In our python implementation this is a plain dictionary but it will be converted to a JSON object in order to be transferred.
 This means that the contents of the dictionary should be JSON